[Update: Blizzard has finalized the 12 franchised OWL teams and cities. Below is the full list for season one.]

 The Overwatch League is set to launch later this year, but before it begins, Blizzard will be finalizing its list of OWL teams and cities.
 The company has been fielding potential franchises owners for most of 2017, and is slowly securing bids for each of the league's regional teams.

-Below are the nine owners and cities confirmed by Blizzard so far.
+Below are the owners and cities confirmed by Blizzard so far.
 The company is expected to announce additional cities soon, and we'll keep this page updated as they do.

 Overwatch League Teams and Cities